|Member-Leader||ASQ Role||Working with|

 |Naresh Kumar||Chair-Communication & Events||Nexteer Automotive|

-LMC Bangalore will host a one day Seminar - Quality 4.0 on November 24th, 2018.
-The event by ASQ Bangalore LMC is organised as part of the “World Quality Month” celebration across the world.
-Quality professionals from all sectors are welcome to attend the seminar.
+LMC Bangalore hosted a one day Seminar - Quality 4.0 on November 24th, 2018.
+The event by ASQ Bangalore LMC was organised as part of the “World Quality Month” celebration across the world.
+Quality professionals from all sectors attended the seminar.
+Click here to have a glance at the highlights.

 The World Quality Month was celebrated on Nov 26th, 2016 by ASQ Bangalore LMC in association with Wipro with the spirit of “World Quality Month” celebration across the world.